ianwood314/ISS-Positional-and-Sighting-Data-Application/README.md

   ]
 }
 ```
-From the example outout above, we can see all the sightings of the ISS that occured in Arkansas City. <br >
+From the example output above, we can see all the sightings of the ISS that occurred in Arkansas City. <br >

 Link for you to go back to the [list of routes](#list-of-routes-for-you-to-easily-jump-to) <br >